maciek365/c4-diagrams.net/README.md

 Please also check the **newest version** of my plugin available at https://github.com/hycomsa/hycom-c4

-The new version contains slightly smaller elements with larger fonts - seems to be more readable.
-You also find there additional types of containers - microservices, message bus, web browser and mobile application.
+The new version contains slightly smaller, more compact elements - seems to be more readable.
+You also find there additional types of containers - web browser and mobile application.
 Maybe new version will be more suitable for you.

 ---